Skip to main content

 get_trait_impl

 Retrieves the trait implementation that implements the given trait constraint for this type.
 If the trait constraint is not found, None is returned.
-Note that since the concrete trait implementation for a trait constraint specified from a where clause is unknown, this function will return None in these cases.
+Note that since the concrete trait implementation for a trait constraint specified in a where clause is unknown, this function will return None in these cases.
 If you only want to know whether a type implements a trait, use implements instead.

 Example: